 More Posts

-Shahid Lakha3 minutes 4, seconds readWhile many consider mathematics to be a difficult subject, with proper teaching and preparation it can be one of the easiest subjects to learn, as it is not based on the subjective opinion of an examiner like other subjects are.
+Shahid Lakha2 minutes 36, seconds readWhile many consider mathematics to be a difficult subject, with proper teaching and preparation it can be one of the easiest subjects to learn, as it is not based on the subjective opinion of an examiner like other subjects are.
 So what can we say about the GCSE of mathematics from all of this?
-It is a little less complex at the top than in other exams, probably as a result of its great strength at the bottom.
+It is a little less complex at the top than in other exams, probably because of its great strength at the bottom.